dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 k get svc istio-ingressgateway-lb -n istio-system
 ```

-2. To ensure that service mesh is working inside the cluster, you have to patch all virtual services in Kubeflow to use the new Istio LoadBalancer service. *Remember to change the HOST="kubeflow.<ExternalIP>.nip.io"* in `patch_vs.sh` file to your own Istio LB external IP address.
+2. To ensure that service mesh is working inside the cluster, you have to patch all virtual services in Kubeflow to use the new Istio LoadBalancer service.
+For more information, check `kubeflow/patch_vs.sh` file
 ```bash
 bash patch_vs.sh
 ```